anyscale/madewithml.github.io/docs/courses/mlops/git.md

     <img width="550" src="https://raw.githubusercontent.com/GokuMohandas/MadeWithML/main/images/mlops/git/merge.png" style="border-radius: 7px;">
 </div>

-!!! note
-    We only have a conflict because both branches were forked from a previous version of the `main` branch and they both happened to alter the same content.
+> We only have a conflict because both branches were forked from a previous version of the `main` branch and they both happened to alter the same content.
 Had we created one branch first and then updated main before creating the second branch, we wouldn't have any conflicts.
 But in a collaborative setting, different developers may fork off the same version of the branch anytime.

 ### Stash